ReachableCEO/StartupStarterPackage/src/ProductPlan/Project-Plan.md

 #### How will changes be controlled?

 - ::Requests for requirements changes will be tracked in the issue tracker
-- ::The change control board ([CCB](Glossary#ccb)) will review requested changes and authorize work on them as appropriate
+- ::The change control board (./[CCB](Glossary#ccb.md)) will review requested changes and authorize work on them as appropriate
-- ::After the [feature complete](Glossary#featurecomplete) milestone, no new features will be added to this release.
+- ::After the [feature complete](./Glossary#featurecomplete.md) milestone, no new features will be added to this release.
-- ::After the [code complete](Glossary#codecomplete) milestone, no entirely new product source code will be added to this release.
+- ::After the [code complete](./Glossary#codecomplete.md) milestone, no entirely new product source code will be added to this release.
 - ::All source code commit log messages must refer to a specific issue ID, after the feature complete milestone.

 #### How will this plan be updated?

 ::This project plan will be updated as needed throughout the project.
-It will be placed under version control and instructions for accessing it will be on the [project website](Home).
+It will be placed under version control and instructions for accessing it will be on the [project website](./Home.md).
 Any change to the plan will cause an automatic notification to be sent to a project mailing list.